Stochastic Optimal Control via Local Occupation Measures: The dual perspective revisited: piecewise polynomial approximation

-The constraints in problem \eqref{eq:disc_subHJB} are chosen to ensure that a valid underestimator of the value function can be constructed from the individual pieces $w_{i,k}$.
-This is formalized in the following Corollary. \begin{corollary} Let $\{w_{i,k}: 1\leq i\leq n_T, 1\leq k \leq n_X \}$ be feasible for \eqref{eq:disc_subHJB} and define
+The constraints in Problem \eqref{eq:disc_subHJB} ensure that a valid underestimator of the value function can be constructed from the function pieces $\lbrace w_{i,k}: (i,k) \in P\rbrace$ for all elements of the partition.
+As such, Problem \eqref{eq:disc_subHJB} yields a lower bound for the optimal value of \eqref{eq:OCP}.
+This is formalized in the following Corollary. \begin{cor} Let $\{w_{i,k}: (i,k) \in P \}$ be feasible for \eqref{eq:disc_subHJB} and define